dinizgab/my-vim-configs/README.md

 # my-vim-configs

-A repository to store my vim configuration files (in the moment it's a bit small but it will growing with time and the motto is to make a vscode in terminal)
+A repository to store my vim configuration files (at the moment it's a bit small but it will grow with time and the goal is to make it like a vscode in the terminal)

+Feel free to fork it and modify it to fit your personal needs